owncloud/music/README.md

 This scans music files for all users.

 Both of the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.

+#### Reset scanned metadata

+**Warning:** This command will delete data!
+It will remove unavailable tracks from playlists as playlists are linked against the track metadata.

+    ./occ music:reset-database USERNAME1 USERNAME2 ...

+This will reset the scanned metadata of the provided users.

+    ./occ music:reset-database --all

+This will reset the scanned metadata of all users.

 ### Ampache